eightbitastronomy/memobook/README.md

  -  Then sure, you could grep your home directory to death.
 Or, this is the application for you.

 ## The Memobook Note Suite:
- -  Includes a Vim plugin, a windowed GUI, a Gedit plugin, and possibly upcoming Emacs and KWrite extensions
+ -  Includes a Vim plugin, a windowed GUI, a Gedit plugin, a GNU Emacs plugin, and possibly a future KWrite extension
  -  Can display image and pdf files too (read-only) with basic functionality (zooming, rotating, etc.) -- windowed GUI only.
  -  Stores information (your bookmarks) about the image & pdf files without altering them.
  -  Bookmarks in plaintext files can be tagged in the text itself, or can be "silently" added, i.e., recorded outside of the file